apache/apisix-ingress-controller/docs/en/latest/concepts/apisix_route.md

 :::note

 If the Plugin is not enabled in APISIX by default, you can enable it by adding it to the `plugins` attribute in your `values.yaml` file while installing APISIX and Ingress controller via Helm.
+Alternatively, you can directly modify your APISIX configuration file (`conf/config.yaml`) to enable/disable Plugins.

 :::